lawtonB/githubAPI/README.md

 # githubAPI

-Github API is a site that allows the user to enter the name of a Github user and see basic information about them including number of repos who they are following who is following them and a list of projects they have worked on
+Github API is a site that allows the user to enter the name of a Github user and see basic information about them including number of repos, who they are following, who is following them and a list of projects they have worked on.

 To use this site you will need to a github API key and create a file called ".env" in the top level of the directory, with this: